danielsaidi/website_danielsaidi/_posts/2018/2018-08-20-my-personal-ios-and-swift-setup.md

 ---
-title:  Personal iOS and Swift setup
+title:  My personal iOS & Swift setup
 date:   2018-08-21 00:00:01 +0200
 tags:	ios swift
 ---

-After years of development, I have come to a point where I'm very happy with my iOS/Swift/Xcode setup, including project structure, code conventions, utils and toolbox etc.
+After years of development, I have come to a point where I am pretty happy with my iOS & Swift setup, including project structure, code conventions, tools etc.
+In this post, I'll discuss a series of posts that I plan to write, that descibe this setup in detail.

+## Why do I want to write these posts?

 Since I have made so many decisions about every big and small aspect of iOS app development for such a long time, I think it may be time to write some of these